Why Employers Don’t Include Salary in Job Posts (and What To Do About It)

 4. Get ready to negotiate

 The employer clearly has a range in mind when they post the job.
-At some point early in the interview process you should inquire about compensation.
-If the range is below your requirements, use this as an opportunity negotiate.
+At some point early in the interview process, you should inquire about compensation.
+If the range is below your requirements, use this as an opportunity to negotiate.
 Sell yourself and your unique abilities; show the employer that you are the exceptional “reach” candidate they should spend extra to hire.